XiangZhang1997/BGRA-Net/README.md

-# BGRA-Net: Boundary-Guided and Region-Aware Convolutional Neural Network for the Segmentation of Breast Ultrasound Images
+# BGRA-Net: Boundary-Guided and Region-Aware Convolutional Neural Network for the Segmentation of Breast Ultrasound Images (IEEE BIBM)
 ## Reference
 **Zhang, X., Li, X., Hu, K., & Gao, X.**
    "BGRA-Net: Boundary-Guided and Region-Aware Convolutional Neural Network for the Segmentation of Breast Ultrasound Images."